 So, during this one-day meetup, we’re going to take a step towards mastering the Atlassian tools.
 Our in-house and invited experts will discuss the guidelines for business agility and how this software can answer the companies’ current needs.
 We’ll learn how particular features of the Atlassian products work and how they can help solve some of the common problems that businesses come across.
 Both those unfamiliar with the tools and those who have significant experience will discuss how this software can support the effort in building a digital workplace, as well as in different aspects of everyday work.
 No matter if you do a technical job or are more into design, customer success management, business analytics, or management – we’re trying to provide a platform where everyone can contribute, share their opinion, and learn from each other.

-Our own Julita Sroczyńska will discuss the Atlassian software licensing policy.
-She’ll point out the differences between transaction types in all hosting services and the differences between Cloud, Server, and Data Center versions of the products.
+Our experts: Julita Sroczyńska, Łukasz Krupa, and Krzysztof Krzyżanowski will discuss the Atlassian software licensing policy.
+They’ll point out the latest changes made by Atlassian, the differences between transaction types in all hosting services and the differences between Cloud, Server, and Data Center versions of the products.
 This will allow you to choose the model that best meets your requirements.
 Then our Lithuania Partner Ad Projectum’s Paulius Morkvenas will talk about setting up a digital project management office, which includes tools and techniques for agile portfolio management in Jira.
 One of our Product Owners Jarosław Solecki will show that it’s possible to use Jira to effectively track the whole software development process in a single tool by including requirements and tests into the team’s workflow and also using native automation rules.
-The meeting will finish with a guest talk by one of our customers Eglė Kaziulionytė, who will prove that a single point of contact for all service requests is crucial to keep operations smooth and uninterrupted in a fairly large telecom moving from 100% onsite to 100% remote work.
+The meeting will be followed with a guest talk by one of our customers Eglė Kaziulionytė, who will prove that a single point of contact for all service requests is crucial to keep operations smooth and uninterrupted in a fairly large telecom moving from 100% onsite to 100% remote work.
+Then you will discover unlimited reporting possibilities with eazyBI Reports and Charts app, thanks to talk by experienced support consultant Ilze Leite-Apine.
+The last but not least speaker – Tom Harris from Old Street Solution – will familiarize us with reporting best practices during the interactive Jira Reporting Workshop and Q&A session.

 For the whole day, the chat will be available on ClickMeeting.
 There we can ask questions and share knowledge just like we could during an in-person meeting.
 Our experts will be there to help solve your problems and further explore the galaxy of Atlassian software.